1758 - Swedish campaign in Pomerania

 By January 19, some 400 guns were mounted on the walls of Stralsund because von Rosen expected a Prussian attack.

 Indeed, by January 20, the Prussians had completely surrounded Stralsund on the land-side.
 The foremost Prussian line outside of Stralsund went through the villages of Niederhof, Elmenhorst, Steinhagen, Starkow and Barth.
 Lehwaldt had established the Prussian headquarters at Greifswald.
 The Swedish field army had to improve the fortifications of Stralsund.
 This work had already been initiated in the last months of 1757 under the supervision of Lieutenant-Colonel Karl Adam von Blessingh.
 The old bastions were repaired, new batteries were erected and walls were elevated with wooden palisades whenever wood could be transported to Stralsund.
 Redoubts were erected near the Tribseerthor (one of the gates), other redoubts added, and entrenchments built on the "Franken side" of the fortress.
-The Marquis Marc René de Montalembert, the current French attaché to the Swedish army, supervised the construction of modern redoubts, which the Swedish officers did not appreciate, on the "Knieper side" of the defence works.
+The Marquis Marc René de Montalembert, the current French attaché to the Swedish army, supervised the construction of modern redoubts on the "Knieper side" of the defence works, an initiative that the Swedish officers did not appreciate.

 On January 26, von Rosen sent out one of his best generals, Augustin Ehrensvärd, at the head of 400 horse and 1,200 foot with 8 guns to reconnoitre the Prussian positions.
-The Prussians retired from some of their outposts and a small skirmish took place at Kedenhagen between a detachment of the Upplands Liv Regiment and a squadron of Prussian hussars which was driven away.
-Ehrensvärd, who was a careful general, didn't advance farther than Parow, 5 km north of Stralsund.
+The Prussians retired from some of their outposts and a small skirmish took place at Kedenhagen between a detachment of the Upplands Liv Regiment and a squadron of Prussian hussars which was driven back.
+Ehrensvärd, who was a prudent general, didn't advance farther than Parow, 5 km north of Stralsund.
 Strangely enough, this was the only reconnaissance action of the Swedish field army during the winter and spring of 1758.
 Lehwaldt anyhow contented himself of besieging Stralsund.
 He considered that the place was too strongly defended to try an attack.
 In fact, Lehwaldt simply had insufficient resources for such an endeavour.

-On January 27, the Prince of Holstein's Corps took possession of Wismar.
+On January 27, the Prince of Holstein's Corps took possession of Wismar in Mecklenburg.

 On February 6, the Prince of Holstein entered into Rostock.